Royal School of Church Music: Awards and medals

+There are no prerequisites for taking the awards exams and full details of the current syllabus can by found on the RSCM website.
+In broad terms, a Bronze award is equivalent to ABRSM grade 4 in terms of difficulty, though its requirements are broader.
+Similarly Silver roughly equates to grade 6 and Gold to grade 8.

 The former medals are as follows:

-Head Chorister and Deputy Head Chorister medals are also used by some choirs.

 Honorary awards

 Every year the RSCM Council confers Honorary Awards on those who have made outstanding contributions to church music.
 They are divided in: